Virtual algebraic fibrations of surface-by-surface groups and orbits of the mapping class group: Virtual excessive homology and the Putman--Wieland conjecture

-In \cite{PW13}, the authors connect the study of the orbits of the mapping class group acting on the first homology of a surface and its finite covers to the conjecture that mapping class groups do not virtually surject $\Z$.
-Denote by $\Mod_{g,n}^p$ the mapping class group of a surface $\S_{g,n}^p$ with genus $g$,$p$ punctures and $n$ boundary components.
-(We use $\mod1$ for the case $p = 1, n = 0$ and $\modg$ for the closed case, which is the relevant case here.)
-When $\KK \unlhd_f K = \pi_1(\S_{g,n}^p)$ is a characteristic subgroup, the group $\Mod_{g,n}^{p+1}$ acts on $V_{\KK} := H_1(\KK;\Q)$.
-They posit the following:
+In \cite{PW13}, the authors connect the study of the orbits of the mapping class group acting on the first homology of a surface and its finite covers to the classical conjecture that mapping class groups do not virtually surject $\Z$.
+We will be interested only in a particular case of their conjecture, so for sake of simplicity we will limit ourselves to that case, referring the reader to \cite{PW13} for the general case.
+Denote by $\mod1$ (respectively $\modg$) the mapping class group of a surface $\S_{g}^1$ with genus $g$ and $1$ puncture (respectively of a surface $\S_g$ with no punctures).
+When $\KK \unlhd K = \pi_1(\S_{g})$ is a characteristic subgroup, the group $\mod1$ acts on $H_1(\KK;\Q)$.
+Putman and Wieland posit the following: